Eritrea Tours

 Day 6 – Massawa

-• In the morning, we’ll drive to the Red Sea coast, to Eritrea’s main port city of Massawa.
+• On day 6 of the tour, we will drive to the Red Sea coast, to Eritrea’s main port city of Massawa, an old city that has been occupied by the Portuguese, Arabs, Egyptians, Turks, British and Italians.

 • It gained prominence back in the 16th century when it was captured by Ottoman forces, who developed the old town using traditional Ottoman architectural styles, often with coral instead of bricks.